This is a phase 1b/2, multicenter, open-label, basket trial to evaluate the safety of

 TNBC, hormone receptor positive breast cancer, CRC, CSCC, and BCC in Part 2 Group A and

 subjects with HCC with and without viral hepatitis in Part 2 Group B. The objective of Part 1

 is to evaluate the safety of intrahepatic injection of talimogene laherparepvec into liver

 tumors alone and in combination with systemically administered pembrolizumab for the non-HCC

 (Group A) and HCC (Group B) cohorts separately.
-Part 2 consists of 2-stage design to evaluate the efficacy and safety will be evaluated in each of the six non-HCC tumor types
+Part 2 consists of 2-stage design to evaluate

+pembrolizumab.
+Efficacy and safety will be evaluated in each of the five non-HCC tumor types

 from Group A separately.
 Similarly, the efficacy and safety of the combination treatment will

 be determined for Group B HCC subjects.